New Limits for Existence of Transverse Zero Sound in Fermi Liquid 3He: Abstract

 \section{Abstract}

-Landau predicted that transverse sound propagates in a Fermi liquid with sufficiently strong Fermi liquid interactions, unlike a classical fluid which cannot support shear oscillations.
-Previous attempts to observe this unique collective mode yielded inconclusive results due to contributions from single particle excitations.
-Here, we have microfabricated acoustic cavities with a micron scale path length that is suitable for direct detection of this sound mode.
-The interference fringes of these acoustic Fabry-P\'erot cavities can be used to determine both the real and imaginary parts of the acoustic impedance.
-We report a null-result in this search as no clear interference fringe has been observed in the Fermi liquid, indicating the attenuation of TZS is likely above 2000 cm$^{-1}$.
-We provide theoretical justification for why the sound mode may exist while not being directly detectable due to high attenuation.
+Landau predicted that transverse sound propagates in a Fermi liquid with sufficiently strong interactions such as for liquid \he, unlike a classical fluid which cannot support shear oscillations.
+Previous attempts to observe this unique collective mode yielded inconclusive results masked by single particle excitations.
+We micro-fabricated acoustic cavities with a micron scale path length that is suitable for direct detection of this sound mode, and used the interference fringes from our acoustic Fabry-P\'erot cavities to determine both real and imaginary parts of the acoustic impedance.
+No interference was observed.
+Either transverse sound does not exist or its attenuation must be very high, well above 2000\,cm$^{-1}$.
+We discuss a theoretical framework for such high attenuation.